 It's A Hard Honk Life

-(Drivers Wanted world premiered at Silverdocs 2012.
-It opens theatrically at the reRun Gastropub on Friday, November 30, 2012, where it also screens with Joshua Weinstein’s short film I Beat Mike Tyson.
+(Drivers Wanted is now available on iTunes and VOD.
+It world premiered at Silverdocs 2012 and opened theatrically at the reRun Gastropub on Friday, November 30, 2012, where it also screened with Joshua Weinstein’s short film I Beat Mike Tyson.
 Visit the film’s official website to learn more.)

 For anyone who has ever ridden in the back of a yellow taxi in New York City and has wondered what it might be like to make a living as a cab driver, Joshua Weinstein and Jean Tsien’s short documentary feature Drivers Wanted provides honest insight into that contemplation.
 So, is it harder or easier than one might think?
 Is it more romantic and glamorous?
 More aggravating and grueling?
 Thankfully, Weinstein and Tsien have no interest in answering silly questions like those.
 Without adding unnecessary spice or drama, they instead succeed in providing an honest glimpse into the lives of human beings who have chosen a profession that, like just about every job that has ever existed, has its good sides and its bad sides.